Rodolfoarv/DrawingCanvas/README.md

-# Evenito Demo
+# Drawing Canvas

-This project is part of the challenge for Evenito's Coding problem
+This project is done for test purposes with JEST and Cypress in order to practice it, along with it, it contains a simple Drawing application that allows the user to graph and draw in a Canvas.

 # Live demo